Wednesday, November 29, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Many home routers have just a single Multi-Gig port.
 In this case, the port can work exclusively or selectively for the WAN or LAN sides.
 The former (WAN side) is for those with super-fast broadband speed, and the latter is for those with a super-fast local client, like a NAS server.

-But to have a true multi-Gigabit connection, we need a router or switch with at least two Multi-Gig ports.
-On this front, the more high-speed ports, the better, and a Multi-Gig switch will help.
+However, to have a genuine multi-Gigabit connection, we need a router or switch with at least two Multi-Gig ports.
+The more high-speed ports, the better, and a Multi-Gig switch will help.

 Tip